Vulnerability Findings

 • Under the Image Hierarchy:

-• All layers shows the total number of vulnerabilities in the final image composition, including vulnerabilities from both the application layers and OS layers.
+• All layers shows the total number of vulnerabilities in the final image composition, including vulnerabilities from both the application layers and base image layers.
 Commonly the total number displayed will be the sum of the base images and the application layers, but this is not always the case.
 If a vulnerability is fixed by upgrading or removing a package or library in one of the intermediate layers, the count in the All layers won’t include that vulnerability.

 • The base images (prefixed with FROM) display the vulnerabilities present in that base image, including those inherited from parent images.
 However, the Application layers counter includes vulnerabilities introduced in the application layers only.
 It doesn’t include the ones from base images.